Hairy black holes and holographic heat engine: Holography heat engines

-As it studied in [30, 31] when we put one of the corner of rectangular cycle in critical points of the system or near to them, the efficiency of heat engine could be approached to the Carnot’s efficiency having the finite power.
-In [8] we can see good results for charged-AdS black hole in the large charge limit.
+$\bullet$\emph{Approaching the Carnot Limit:} As it studied in [56,57] when we put one of the corner of rectangular cycle in the critical points of the system or near to them, the efficiency of heat engine could be approached to the Carnot efficiency having the finite power.
+In [14] we can see good results for charged-AdS black hole in the limit of large charge.
 Following this work we put the critical point $(P_{\rm cr}, V_{\rm cr})$ in corner $a$ and choose the boundary conditions as